 Banach E, Szczepankiewicz A, Leszczynska-Rodziewicz A, Pawlak J, Dmitrzak-Weglarz M, Zaremba D, Twarowska-Hauser J. Venlafaxine and sertraline does not affect the expression of genes regulating stress response in female MDD patients.
 Psychiatr.
 Pol.
 2017 Dec 30;51(6):1029-38.

 Lekman M, Laje G, Charney D, Rush AJ, Wilson AF, Sorant AJ, Lipsky R, Wisniewski SR, Manji H, McMahon FJ, Paddock S. The FKBP5-gene in depression and treatment response—an association study in the Sequenced Treatment Alternatives to Relieve Depression (STAR* D) Cohort.
-Biological psychiatry.
+Biol psychiatry.
 2008 Jun 15;63(12):1103-10.

 Hähle A, Merz S, Meyners C, Hausch F. The many faces of FKBP51.
 Biomolecules.
 2019 Jan;9(1):35.